Use the links to navigate to the section you want to skip to!

 - Dizziness and blurry vision

 - Loss of concentration and memory

-Long-Term Effects of Multiple Concussions
+The Long-Term Effects of Multiple Concussions – Chronic Traumatic Encephalopathy

-Treatments for Repeated Concussions
+Treatment for Repeated Concussions

-Multiple Concussion Recovery in Ottawa
+Treatment for Multiple Concussions in Ottawa

+Regardless of the number of concussions you’ve received, you should get medical attention as soon as possible.
+The sooner your concussion is treated, the higher the chances of avoiding the long-term effects of concussions.
+At our brain injury rehabilitation clinic in Ottawa, we conduct thorough examinations of our patient’s brain to determine the affected areas and come up with the best course of action.
 Our treatments are designed to target the areas of the patient’s brain that have been affected and need help.
-To learn more about the types of concussion therapy that we offer, contact us and book your appointment today!
+To learn more about the types of concussion therapy that we offer at Broadview Spine & Health Center, contact us and book your appointment today!
 Contact Us